exercism/java/docs/MAINTAINING.md

 ## The Project Board

-GitHub issues are great, there's no way to easily set priorities.
+GitHub issues are great, but there's no way to easily set priorities.
 To do this, we're using a GitHub Project: https://github.com/exercism/xjava/projects/2.

 - **Epics** — issues that really represent bigger ideas.
 These inspire creating a set of smaller issues to be elaborated...